smelvinmelvin/dotfiles/README.md

 If you use the Neovim configs read each plugins github README so you know how to install them correctly

-Rofi theme and config is by [adi1090x](https://github.com/adi1090x/rofi) Waybar/Hyprland configs and Waybar theme by [BHlmaoMSD](https://github.com/BHlmaoMSD/dotfiles) with a little configurations
+Rofi theme and config is by [adi1090x](https://github.com/adi1090x/rofi) Waybar/Hyprland configs and Waybar theme by [BHlmaoMSD](https://github.com/BHlmaoMSD/dotfiles) with a little configurations.
+(Adding battery percentage with waybar, my own custom binds for hyprland)

 Using the fork of Rofi for wayland by [lbonn](https://github.com/lbonn/rofi)